 I haven’t included this just because the name is fun to say: Anna is a fantastic new kid on the block and one of the most incredibly innovative florists Melbourne has on offer.

 You can tell from her incredible pieces that she has a fine art background.
 Each meticulously designed arrangement is its own piece of art.
 You and your guests are going to be ogling at them and talking about them way after the party is over, and you can check out her incredible work for Pepe and Sam in the pages of Hello May.

 See also: my interview with Babiana Botanic.

 Known as a more bombastic Melbourne wedding florist, Anna likes working with colour and really pushing the boundaries of what the flowers can actually do.
 She has purple palm fans, yellow flower garlands and lush green ferns in her armoury ready to wow anyone that lays eyes on them.
 If you want a double serve of magic, pair this brilliant wedding florist in Melbourne with these amazing wedding arbours.

 I first worked with Amy and her Raven and the Rose team at Castle Montsalvat, and she blew me away (or at least into the next stone-walled room).

-She loves catching up with her clients over a cuppa to get a feel for the day and the person, rather than just giving a generic quote, and the Macedon Ranges is lucky to have her.
+Amy loves catching up with her clients over a cuppa to get a feel for the day and the person, rather than just giving a generic quote, and the Macedon Ranges is lucky to have her.
 Call up and then drop in to her shop directly.

 Meg and her team are pushing the boundaries of floral artistry.
 There’s no ‘floral fluff’ to be seen here, just free flowing, seemingly impossible, pure natural yet futuristic creations.
 And every single petal is sourced locally from Melbourne flower market.